 1 ground nutmeg nut

-once the soy milk is slightly thicker, add the almond extract and oil. you can use most any type of oil, like canola, peanut, or soy bean oil. when i don’t have a mild oil on hand i use olive oil, which has a richer flavor but you can’t really taste in the final product.
+Once the soy milk is slightly thicker, add the almond extract and oil.
+You can use most any type of healthy oil, even olive oil, which has a richer flavor but you can’t really taste in the final product.

-slice the other persimmons across so they are little circles. they make little stars on the inside which are really beautiful, some of mine were seedless and some had just one big seed which is easy to remove.
+Slice the other persimmons across so they are little circles.
+They make little stars on the inside which are really beautiful, some of mine were seedless and some had just one big seed which is easy to remove.

 this recipe was featured on apartment therapy’s food blog: the kitchn.